vlnx/lispkit/README.md

 Written in Common Lisp using SBCL, using CFFI to interface with WebKitGTK and GTK3.

-Based on LuaKit, written in lisp for the live enviroment.
+Based on Luakit, written in lisp for the live environment.
 Major ideas that differ:
-* keybinding, keep hidden from the webview, don't let them leak.
+* key-bindings, keep hidden from the webview, don't let them leak.
-* live enviroment
+* live environment
 * interface based on loading transcompiled web languages, more freedom than gtk labels
 * User Interface is loaded using the user(scripts|styles) method, allowing to expansion in order to fully control your most accessed sites.

-## Previous Impemented Goals
+## Previous Implemented Goals

 ## Fluid data interface
 WebKitView javascript function injection, (luakit's export function)